Why should I order a group B Strep test?

 If a women is known to carry group B Strep in her current pregnancy then she will be offered antibiotics from onset of labour which will minimise the risk of her newborn baby developing a group B Strep infection.
 Group B Strep is the most common cause of infection in newborn babies causing meningitis, sepsis and pneumonia.

-On average in the UK, every month
+On average in the UK and Republic of Ireland, every month

 - 66 babies are diagnosed with group B Strep infection

 - 40 early-onset + 26 late-onset GBS infection

 - 35 early-onset + 21 late-onset GBS infection